mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

    * Then I write down the worst-case scenarios for each fear.
    * Then I write down what I'll do should that worst case scenario ever materialize.

-   As an example, I have a (possibly irrationally) paranoia about losing my phone.
+   As an example, I have a (possibly irrational) paranoia about losing my phone.
 So I did a simple fear-setting exercise, documenting the worst case outcomes, and the steps that I can take to prevent/mitigate them ([LINK]({{ site.baseurl }}{% post_url 2023-02-25-preparing-for-device-loss %})).

 2. [Jeff Bezos recommends having a bias for action](https://youtu.be/NqVoOC2azZI).
 Take SOME action.
 ANY action.
 Basically, just put something into motion.